 RRRR 2024

-The Third Workshop on Reproducibility and Replication of Research Results (RRRR 2024) is part of ETAPS 2024 in Paris, France.
+The Third Workshop on Reproducibility and Replication of Research Results (RRRR 2024) is part of ETAPS 2024 in Luxembourg.
 It will take place on April 6, 2024, as part of the ETAPS workshops.

 The RRRR workshop provides a forum to present novel approaches to foster reproducibility of research results, and replication studies of existing work, in the broad area of formal methods research.
 Its goal is to spread the word on best practices, and reward the work invested in replicating results.